timschumi/gmod-chttp/README.md

 putting it into the `<game or server directory>/garrysmod/lua/bin/` directory.
 (The `bin` directory might not exist and should be created manually.)

-Attention has to be paid to whether you are using the x86 or x64 version of the game/server.
-Servers and clients are both x86 by default, unless manually changed by joining the appropriate beta.
+Attention has to be paid to whether you are using the 32-bit or 64-bit version of the game/server. **Servers and clients are both 32-bit by default, unless manually changed by joining the appropriate beta.**

-Contrary to earlier releases, installing libcurl and its dependencies ISN'T required anymore, since those are now included in the library itself.

-Also, all Linux libraries are now compiled on Debian 9 for compatibility reasons, so there is no longer a seperate compatibility version of the library.
+There are two other variations of the libraries, `-dbg` (with debugging symbols included) and `-static` (includes even less dynamically linked dependencies), as well as a combination of both.

+Unless you are bug-hunting (in the case of `-dbg`) or are having issues with loading the library due to dependencies (in the case of `-static`), you probably shouldn't use either of those (except when instructed to do so).

+Please note that when using the library variants that have a suffix (`-dbg`, `-static`, ...), that suffix has to be removed to match the expected library name.
+**The game will not find the library unless its exact name is `gmsv_chttp_<arch>.dll`, where `<arch>` is one of the following: `linux`, `linux64`, `win32`, `win64`.**

 ## Usage